Lakes Creek, Queensland: Geography

 Much of this undeveloped mountainous land in the north-east of the locality is within the Mount Archer National Park.

 The developed land use is a mix of residential and industrial.
 Teys Australia operate a large abattoir and feedlot in Lakes Creek.
 In 2013 it was the largest employer in Rockhampton with a staff of over 1000 people.

-The Rockhampton–Emu Park Road runs through from west to south.
+The Rockhampton–Emu Park Road enters the locality from the west (Koongal) and exits to south-east (Nerimbera).

 History

 On 14 September 1871, residents of the area who were mostly employees of the Central Queensland Meat Preserving Company held a meeting to establish a school in the area at which it was estimated that 25 children would attend the school if established.
 Although the building was completed in January 1872, Lakes Creek Provisional School did not open until 1 October 1872 but closed in 1874, reopening on 21 May 1877.
 In July 1894, the Queensland Government decided that the numbers of students in the area warranted a state school.
-In January 1895 Lakes Creek State School opened on the present site.
+In January 1895, Lakes Creek State School opened on the present site.
+The growth of the school over the years has resulted in increased land and buildings.

 Lakes Creek Baptist Church opened on Tuesday 3 March 1914.